 - You must use a left-aligned running head with a shortened title on all pages

 - It is strongly recommended to use Times New Roman in 12 pt (if your university allows it, you might be able to use a different font)

 Plagiarism means copying someone else’s work, without giving that author credit.
-This is not only unfair for the original author, but also considered cheating and can have direct consequences for you.
-So, always try to avoid plagiarism!
+This is not only unfair for the original author, but also considered cheating which can have severe consequences.

 Tips for avoiding plagiarism:

 - Save your sources.
 This way, you can keep track of them.
 You don’t necessarily have to have the citation perfectly formatted from the beginning.

 - When you quote or paraphrase text, temporarily highlight it to remind yourself that you need to add the correct citations.

 Check whether you’ve cited all your sources correctly, both in the text and in the reference list.

 - Quote, paraphrase and summarize other’s work correctly.

 APA Generator FAQ